lizmat/articles/5to6-introduction.md

 Migrating Perl 5 code to Perl 6
 ===============================

-In the coming weeks I will be writing a number of articles about issues you may encounter if you are a programmer who is programming / has programmed in Perl 5, and are taking your first steps in converting Perl 5 code to Perl 6.
-Or if you are simply interested in knowing about what you might encounter when trying to port Perl 5 programs to Perl 6.
+If you are a programmer who is programming / has programmed in Perl 5, and you are taking your first steps in converting Perl 5 code to Perl 6, you may encounter some issues.
+Or if you are simply interested in knowing about what one might encounter when trying to port Perl 5 programs to Perl 6.
+In eiher case, this article is for you!

 The [Perl 6 documentation](https://docs.perl6.org/) already contains most, if not all
-[documentation that you need](https://docs.perl6.org/language/5to6-overview) to deal with all of the issues you will be confronted with in this quest.
+[documentation that you need](https://docs.perl6.org/language/5to6-overview) to deal with all of the issues you will be confronted with in the quest of migrating Perl 5 code to Perl 6.
 But as documentation goes, the focus is only on the factual differences.
-In these articles I will try to go a little more in-depth about specific issues, give a little bit more of a hands-on experience.
+I will try to go a little more in-depth about specific issues, give a little bit more of a hands-on experience.
 Experience that I've gained while doing quite a bit of porting Perl 5 code to Perl 6 code myself.

 How is Perl 6 anyway?
 ---------------------
+Very well, thank you!
 Since its first official release in December 2015, Rakudo Perl 6 has seen an order of magnitude speed improvement, and quite a few bug fixes (more than 14000 commits in total).
-Seven books about Perl 6 have been published since then so far.  "[Learning Perl 6](https://www.learningperl6.com)" by brian d foy is to be published shortly by O'Reilly, re-worked from the seminal "[Learning Perl](http://shop.oreilly.com/product/0636920049517.do)" (aka the "Llama Book") which so many people have come to know and love.
+Seven books about Perl 6 have been published since then so far.
+"[Learning Perl 6](https://www.learningperl6.com)" by brian d foy is about to be published by O'Reilly, re-worked from the seminal "[Learning Perl](http://shop.oreilly.com/product/0636920049517.do)" (aka the "Llama Book") which so many people have come to know and love.